 The least crowded surf zone in the Maldives, the central atolls feature a number of quality waves, despite having far fewer resorts and charter boats.
 This is a great area to check out if you prefer to surf alone.

-• Yin Yang: The most consistent spot in the Laamu area, Yin Yang starts off as a mellow wall before growing into a hollow, powerful inside section.
+- Yin Yang: The most consistent spot in the Laamu area, Yin Yang starts off as a mellow wall before growing into a hollow, powerful inside section.

-• Tsunamis: Protected from westerly and northerly winds, Tsunamis is the most consistent east-facing break in the region, and is a good option for days when the monsoon winds aren’t blowing.
+- Tsunamis: Protected from westerly and northerly winds, Tsunamis is the most consistent east-facing break in the region, and is a good option for days when the monsoon winds aren’t blowing.

-• Mikado: The go-to spot in Thaa, Mikado is a hollow right-hander that picks up a lot of swell, but is somewhat exposed to the wind.
+- Mikado: The go-to spot in Thaa, Mikado is a hollow right-hander that picks up a lot of swell, but is somewhat exposed to the wind.

 Southern Atolls

-The southern atolls are the last frontier in the Maldives, still being explored, and predominantly visited by surf charter boats.
+The southern atolls are the last frontier in the Maldives.
+They are still being explored, and predominantly visited by surf charter boats.
 Because they are located farther south than the rest of the country, they tend to pick up more swell, even in the shoulder seasons.
 However, they can also suffer from wind issues between May and August, when the southeast winds blow the strongest.
 Fortunately, there are numerous spots facing different directions, so there is almost always somewhere to surf.

-• Beacons: One of the heaviest waves in the Maldives, Beacons is a shallow, hollow, expert-only peak.
+- Beacons: One of the heaviest waves in the Maldives, Beacons is a shallow, hollow, expert-only peak.

-• Tiger Stripes: A user-friendly left-hander, Tiger Stripes is a long, consistent wall that works best in west and northwest winds, and can be surfed at all tides.
+- Tiger Stripes: A user-friendly left-hander, Tiger Stripes is a long, consistent wall that works best in west and northwest winds and can be surfed at all tides.

-• Voodoos: This long, hollow right-hander handles southwest wind and all tides, and is best at around head-high.
+- Voodoos: This long, hollow right-hander handles southwest wind and all tides, and is best at around head-high.

 The Maldives is one of the most luxurious travel destinations in the world.
-Home to remote five-star resorts with every amenity your heart desires, tropical island perfection, and overwater bungalows galore – the islands of the Maldives attract jetsetters, honeymooners, and families in search of a luxury vacation with all the bells and whistles.
+Home to remote five-star resorts with every amenity your heart desires, tropical island perfection, and overwater bungalows galore, the islands of the Maldives attract jetsetters, honeymooners, and families in search of a luxury vacation with all the bells and whistles.

 Epic surf trips made easy.